 Whether you are having plastic surgery or dermal filler treatment, you would expect that a fully trained practitioner or surgeon would ensure your treatment is successful.
 In fact, they have a duty of care to try and keep you safe whilst they are treating you.
 If you’ve suffered in some way because of the surgery, you could make a cosmetic surgery claim if:

 - The person treating you acted negligently in some way; and

 - You were made ill or suffered an injury because of that negligence.

-You must also be able to prove that the error led to your suffering which we’ll demonstrate how to do so in the next section.
+You must also be able to prove that the error led to your suffering which we’ll demonstrate how to do so in a later section.

 When making a cosmetic surgery compensation claim, evidence is vital.
 Therefore, to help demonstrate what went wrong, who was to blame, and how you were affected, you could: